feathersjs-offline/docs/docs/guides/basics/frontend.md

 ## What's next?

-In the final chapter, we'll look at [how to write automated tests for our API](./testing.md).
+In the next chapter, we'll look at the main feature [adding offline-first support](./offline-first.md).